mikemanski/ABetterProjectFree/README.md

 Notes:
 Currently, the only host this works with is vodlocker.
 This works with TV shows, but not movies.
-There is no error handling--if the host has deleted the video that is trying to be linked to, the program crashs.
+There is no error handling--if the host has deleted the video that is trying to be linked to, or the user tries downloading without providing a valid file name, the program crashs.
 Home button functionality is still buggy (duplicate windows), but still functional.